quantum-dan/quantum-dan.github.io/index.md

-I am a research-based master's student in Hydrology at Colorado School of Mines working with Dr. Terri Hogue.
+I am an incoming PhD student, following a thesis-based MS, in Hydrology at Colorado School of Mines working with Dr. Terri Hogue.
 My research is in river temperature modeling and hydraulic modeling for river restoration.
 I am also an enrolled Engineer Intern in Colorado.

 # Research